 Qualifications

-Preferred qualifications include a master's degree in business or public administration, engineering, or a related field.
+Preferred qualifications include a bachelor's degree in business or public administration, engineering, or a related field.
 The ideal candidate will have direct experience in municipal operations, maintenance, and/or infrastructure management, and a strong understanding of asset management systems, capital improvement planning, and contract administration.
 Familiarity with union environments, public sector budgeting, and the life cycle of infrastructure is highly desirable.
 Candidates who have demonstrated their ability to shift to a data-informed asset management program, have built and maintained a healthy organizational culture, and assessed how to train and align staff in a growing community will be well-positioned for success in this role.

 Inside the Department